MicrosoftDocs/msteams-docs/msteams-platform/concepts/authentication/authentication-faq.md

 </details>
 <br>
 <details>
-<summary>If we have partners or customers using their own Identity Provider, true AAD SSO experience is not possible.
+<summary>If we have partners or customers using their own Identity Provider, true AAD SSO experience isn't possible.

 - What's the next best experience for such cases where we have non-AAD identity providers?
 - Do we have code samples or guiding documents?</summary>